It’s the most wonderful time of the year!

-Be sure read the ingredients and choose a peppermint tea that contains only peppermint (or a blend of natural herbs if you’d like).
-Also be sure it doesn’t contain any additives or caffeine.
+Be sure to read the ingredients and choose a peppermint tea that contains only peppermint (or a blend of natural herbs if you’d like).
+Also, be sure it doesn’t contain any additives or caffeine.
 Drink it straight up—no sugar added—for the most benefit.

 4. Stop participating in gossip or low vibration conversations.